cwcromwell/docs/GitTutorial.md

 https://help.github.com/articles/creating-a-pull-request-from-a-fork/

 ## 16. One more thing -- stay up to date.
-If you continue to edit, you'll need to periodically update your forked repo on github, by pulling down the new content from the original.
+If you continue to edit, you'll need to periodically update your forked repo on GitHub, by pulling down the new content from the original.

 You can do this in a small number of steps: